-Domingo to return to the stage amid harassment allegations
+Correction: Placido Domingo-Europe story

 “The patriarchy will always sound reasonable,” said the Italian activist, Blasi.
 “I have to say that the only people who have paid for what happened after #MeToo were the women.”

-Caterina Bolognese, the head of the gender equality division at the Council of European Council, said the #MeToo helped speed work on guidelines that defined sexism, including sexual harassment, and underlined that it leads to sexual violence.
+Caterina Bolognese, the head of the gender equality division at the Council of Europe, said the #MeToo movement helped speed work on guidelines that defined sexism, including sexual harassment, and underlined that it leads to sexual violence.
 The guidelines were adopted by the 47-member Council of Europe last spring.

 “The #MeToo movement makes it impossible for member states to ignore sexism,” she said.
 But she acknowledged that it is often difficult for the public to accept accusations lodged against people they admire.